XDRosenheim/ChromeExtension/README.md

 # Dark YouTube
 Just to clarify...
 This is not actively being worked on.
 I will see any issues that are made, and will try to get them fixed.
 But full updates may come slow.
+Every time I see something that annoys me, I will update the list of things to do.
+[See list here](https://github.com/XDRosenheim/ChromeExtension#to-be-worked-on)

 ## Downloads
 [Latest](https://github.com/XDRosenheim/ChromeExtension/releases/latest) *(github.com)*